rijalati/docker-oltpbench/README.md

 `CLIENTS` -- the number of clients you would like to simulate connecting to the DUT. (defaults to 10)

-`SCALE` -- size of the dataset generated for the benchmark being run, what this means varies per benchmark:
+`SCALE` -- size of the dataset generated for the benchmark being run, what this means varies per benchmark (defaults to 100):

 ```
 tpcc -- number of warehouses in TPCC